eugenewebdevs/python-quick-start/Lesson1/README.md

 my_variable = 2
 ```

-Now we have stored the variebl my_variable as the value of the number 2.
+Now we have stored the variable my_variable as the value of the number 2.

 NOTE: It is important to notice the our variable is set to 2 and not "2".